-- A big reason people use us is because they don’t want to herd cats to get content created.
+- A big reason vendors use Fixate’s services is because they don’t want to herd cats to get content created.
 We do that for them.
-Sometimes we have to swap out contributors for a topic mid-month.
-Sometimes content gets rejected by our editorial team, and we have to start over.
-Sometimes we have to recruit new contributors.
+Sometimes we have to swap out contributors for a topic mid-cycle.
+Other times content gets rejected by our editorial team, and we have to start over.
+Along the way, we periodically recruit new contributors.
 This is the black box our clients don’t see, nor should they need to.

-Our waterfall process works great for us and our clients.
+Our waterfall process works great for Fixate and for our clients.
 It works especially well for vendors who are doing content creation in-house.
 You know that editorial calendar you always say you will create and follow, but never do?
 With waterfall content creation, you can!
 You end up with an inventory of content that drives your planning process.

 It’s simple, too.
 Pick a volume level, and set your waterfall sprints based on that volume.
 We do it in four-week sprints simply because that simplifies the terms of our contracts; but the sprint frequency can be whatever works best for you – by month, quarter, or year.